 - High-Frequency and hydraulic sawing – Cutting concrete can be quite a disruptive and loud job.
 If you have concrete that needs cutting inside where the noise is especially bad you might want to look at professionals using high-frequency and hydraulic saws.
 It is also harder indoors to manage the dust and cleanup.
 As well as being less noisy options they are fume free making them safer for indoor jobs and they are easy to move around too.

 - Floor or road sawing – When there is a large job to do for an outside project like road or floor cutting you need something precise that is able to cut down to the depth you need.
 Floor or road saws are specially designed to handle these requirements and professional cutters can cut to depths of 375 mm to 500 mm.
 Used on pavements, roads and asphalt too they can create the perfect cut with the right operator.

 - Diamond concrete saw cutting – You can choose from two kinds of diamond cutting concrete saws, wet cutting saws and dry cutting saws.
 When looking at how to cut concrete you might use these to for several projects.
 The dry cutting diamond saw can get great results when you need to make cuts over and over in the same place to get deeper into the concrete.
-The wet cutting diamond saw uses water to prevent overheating, and that water also helps prevent the dust dispersal so is also great for when you need a saw you can use continuously.
+The wet cutting diamond saw uses water to prevent overheating, and that water also helps prevent dust dispersal so is also great for when you need a saw you can use continuously.
 They generate smooth and precise cuts with concrete.

+We hope these tips help you advance your concrete cutting project.
 Need help or have a large project?
 For cutting concrete in Melbourne our team of professional concrete cutters can get it done quickly, accurately and safely.